Origin of radio polarization in pulsar polar caps: Discussion

-The RVM is often used for the estimation of the angle between the magnetic and rotation axes from the PA, assuming that the radiation polarization is oriented towards the magnetic axis.
-We find the PA dependent mostly on the plasma density gradient in the inner parts of the polar cap.
+The RVM is often used for the estimation of the angle between the magnetic and rotation axes and the observer's line of sight, based on the assumptions that the magnetic field is dipolar and that the linear polarization angle is dictated by the magnetic field line structure.

-Although the PA swing can be well fitted with the RVM for most of the studied cases, and especially for those close to the magnetic axis, the obtained angular distances from the fit $\beta_\mathrm{fit}$ are not consistent with the trajectory latitudes $\beta_\mathrm{sim}$ in the polar cap.
-Assuming that the radio pulse had an observed width $\phi_\mathrm{pulse} \sim \phi_\mathrm{pc}$, the difference between the fitted and obtained angles can as high as $\approx 0.5 \phi\mathrm{pulse}$.
-Therefore, for an estimated observed angular pulse width of a few tens of degrees, the error in the estimation of the angular distance from the dipole for a pulsar with $\iota = 60^\circ$ can be around ten degrees as well.
-For pulsars with larger inclination angles, the error can be even larger.
-This may lead potentially to systematic errors when estimating the inclination angles for pulsars from observation and questions the validity of the estimated inclination angles of pulsar from the PA observation.
-In outer regions of the polar cap, the radiation can interact with the plasma in closed field lines and is not a good match for the PA swing or the RVM fit.
+Although our modeled PA swings can formally be fit quite well with the RVM (Eq. \ref{eq:RVM} ) for most viewing angles, and especially for those close to the magnetic axis, the angular distances obtained from the fit, $\beta_\mathrm{fit}$, are not the same as the trajectory latitudes, $\beta_\mathrm{sim}$, in the polar cap.
+Assuming that the radio pulse had an observed width, $\phi_\mathrm{pulse}$, the difference between the fit and obtained angles can as high as $\pm0.4 \phi_\mathrm{pulse}$.
+For an estimated observed angular pulse width of a few tens of degrees, the error in the estimation of the angular distance from the dipole for a pulsar with $\iota = 60^\circ$ can therefore be around ten degrees.
+This may potentially lead to systematic errors when estimating the inclination angles for pulsars from observations and casts doubts on the validity of the inclination angles of pulsars estimated from their observed PA.
+There may not be a good match for the PA swing in the RVM fit for radiation originating in outer regions of the polar cap because the radiation can also interact with the plasma at closed field lines.
+Moreover, the correction might be also applicable to pulsars with interpulses because the structure of the emission beam from poles is similar, under the assumption of a dipolar magnetic field and that the whole polar region is located above one hemisphere.

-One of the aspects that could be compared with observations is the statistical distribution of RVMs \citep{Johnston2023} that can be generated and fit to PA swing of simulations with a statistical sample of inclination angles.
-However, that would require providing numerous simulations, making it a hard computational task.
-In addition, multipolar components of the star magnetic field in the polar cap can further modify the PA profiles and their possible fits by the RVM.
+It is nevertheless still possible to use the observed PA curves for estimates of the magnetic inclinations and viewing angles by using the direction of plasma-density gradients derived from global magnetospheric current modeling like that by \cite{Gralla2017} that we have used for our simulation.
+That will undoubtedly require more computational efforts, but given the fact that our simulated PA profiles show greater complexities than the simple RVM swings, it also provides us with a chance of better fits for many of complex PA profiles that have been observed.